 The major factors driving the market include the rising burden of chronic diseases due to lifestyle changes, the rising geriatric population, and the growing demand for home-based monitoring devices.
 Remote patient monitoring is ambulatory healthcare that allows patients to use a mobile medical device to accomplish a routine test and guide the test data to a healthcare expert in real-time.
-Globally, the rising chronic disease population, along with the increasing aging population and increasing demand for home-based monitoring devices, is boosting the market growth.
-For instance, according to a research article by Kimberly D. Miller et al., published in Cancer Journal for Clinicians 2019, the three most prevalent cancers in 2019 were prostate cancer (3,650,030), colon and rectal cancers (776,120), and melanoma of the skin (684,470) among males, and breast cancer (3,861,520), uterine corpus (807,860), and colon and rectal cancers (768,650) among females.
+Globally, the rising chronic disease population, the increasing aging population, and the demand for home-based monitoring devices are boosting the market growth.
+For instance, according to Globocan 2020, the new cancer cases that were diagnosed accounted for 19,292,789 in 2020 worldwide, with 9,958,133 deaths due to cancers globally.
+Among all cancers, breast cancer accounted for 2,261, 419 new cancer cases, followed by lung (2,206,771), Prostate (1,414,259) and colon (1,148,515) new cases in 2020.

 Worldwide, the use of home-based devices is increasing as these are simple and can be used by all age groups.
 Moreover, home-based devices are mainly utilized by the geriatric population as this population is more prone to chronic conditions.
 For instance, according to the World Population Ageing 2019 report, globally, in 2019, there were around 703 million people aged 65 years or over.
 This number is projected to double to 1.5 billion in 2050.
 Globally, the share of the population aged 65 years or over increased from 6% in 1990 to 9% in 2019, and this number is projected to rise further to 16% in 2050.